Dear Advisor: What should I consider when launching an accelerator?

 What will be your differentiation from the competition?

 Will you be optimizing for outcomes, volume, or support?
 Or something else entirely?
-And hopefully not aiming for value, quality and 1-1 and group support for all, all at the same time?
+And hopefully not aiming for value, quality, and 1-1 and group support for all, all at the same time?

 What niche (in industry, specialization, focus, stage, etc.) will you expect to fill?

 Do you expect founders to be technical or non-technical?
+Underrepresented?
+First-time founders?
+Or something else entirely?

 What will be the application process?